-Born in New York City and raised on the border between France/Switzerland, Jun spent his formative years as a filmmaker attending New York University's Tisch School of the Arts.
+Born in New York City and raised on the border between France/Switzerland, Jun has been shooting and editing since the age of 16, cementing his training as a filmmaker at New York University's Tisch School of the Arts.

-In 2010, Jun created Memorylines - a personal visual manifesto aimed at weaving dreamy, textured stories/visuals intended to evoke feelings of nostalgia, melancholy, and bliss.
+In 2010, Jun created Memorylines - a personal visual manifesto aimed at weaving dreamy, textured stories/visuals with intent to evoke nostalgia, melancholy and bliss.